Judicial Appointments Commission: Staff

 The JAC has a staff of around 50 public servants.

-The Chief Executive is Dr Richard Jarvis, with Alice Ripley as Deputy Chief Executive, Sharon Foster-King as Head of Operations and Digital and Ian Thomson as Head of Corporate Services.
+The Chief Executive is Alex McMurtrie, with Jessica Prandle as Deputy Chief Executive and Rob Aldridge as Head of Operations and Digital.

 Related bodies

 The Judicial Appointments Commission is separate from the Commission for Judicial Appointments (CJA).
 The CJA was established in March 2001 to review the procedures for the appointment of judges and QCs, and to investigate complaints into those procedures.
 It closed on 31 March 2006 with the establishment of the Judicial Appointments Commission and the Judicial Appointments and Conduct Ombudsman (JACO).
 A separate Judicial Appointments Board for Scotland and Northern Ireland Judicial Appointments Commission undertake similar functions for Scotland and Northern Ireland, respectively.

+Criticism

+The Judicial Appointments Commission has been criticised for having too much power over judicial appointments at the expense of ministers.
+Robert Hazell and Timothy Foot have argued that the JAC's set-up means that any ministerial discretion in the choice of judges is purely nominal, with the JAC being the final appointer.
+Richard Ekins and Graham Gee have proposed amending the Constitutional Reform Act 2005 to restore a meaningful choice over judicial candidates to the Lord Chancellor.